 Topics covered in orientation include group advising, class registration, campus resources, financial aid, and getting involved on campus.
 Take advantage of this opportunity to meet other new students and take an interactive campus tour with a member of the Student Ambassador Program.
-If you are a first-time student, you are required to attend an orientation before receiving academic advising.
-A hold will be placed on your account until you have attended an orientation.

 Why should I attend orientation?

 Studies show if you attend orientation programs and other first-year experience courses, you will have greater success while in college.
 College is an investment of time and money—you want to get the most you can out of the college experience and orientation will help you do that.